-Research suggests that women tend to use smaller amounts of heroin and for less time, and are less likely than men to inject it (Powis et al., 1996).
-Most women who inject heroin point to social pressure and sexual partner encouragement as factors (Bryant et al., 2010; Lum et al., 2005; Dwyer et al., 1994; Powis et al., 1996).
-One study indicates that women are more at risk than men for overdose death during the first few years of injecting heroin.
-It is unclear why this might be the case.
+Research suggests that women tend to use smaller amounts of heroin and for less time, and are less likely than men to inject it.63 Most women who inject heroin point to social pressure and sexual partner encouragement as factors.63–66 One study indicates that women are more at risk than men for overdose death during the first few years of injecting heroin, but it is unclear why this might be the case.
 One possibility is that women who inject heroin are more likely than their male counterparts to also use prescription drugs—a dangerous combination.
 Women who do not overdose within these first few years are more likely than men to survive in the long term.
 This could be due to differences in treatment and other environmental factors that impact heroin use.67

 Prescription drug misuse is the use of a medication without a prescription, in a way other than as prescribed, or for the experience or feelings elicited.
-Prescription drugs can also be dangerous if mixed together without a physician's guidance, or mixed with other drugs or alcohol.
+Prescription drug misuse can be dangerous if mixed together without a physician's guidance, or mixed with other drugs or alcohol.

-Some research indicates that women are more sensitive to pain than men68 and more likely to have chronic pain (Gerdle et al., 2008), which could contribute to the high rates of opioid prescriptions among women of reproductive age (Ailes et al., 2015).
-In addition, women may be more likely to take prescription opioids without a prescription to cope with pain, even when men and women report similar pain levels.
+Some research indicates that women are more sensitive to pain than men68 and more likely to have chronic pain,69 which could contribute to the high rates of opioid prescriptions among women of reproductive age.70 In addition, women may be more likely to take prescription opioids without a prescription to cope with pain, even when men and women report similar pain levels.
 Research also suggests that women are more likely to misuse prescription opioids to self-treat for other problems such as anxiety or tension.71

 A possible consequence of prescription opioid misuse is fatal overdose, which can occur because opioids suppress breathing.
-From 1999 to 2010, deaths from prescription pain reliever overdoses increased more rapidly for women (400 percent) than for men (265 percent) (CDC Vital Signs, 2013).
-In 2010, about 18 women per day (New CDC Vital Signs, 2013) compared to about 27 men (Mack et al., 2013) died from overdosing on prescription pain relievers.
-Women between the ages of 45 and 54 are more likely than women of other age groups to die from a prescription pain reliever overdose (CDC Vital Signs, 2013).
+In 2016, 7,109 women and 9,978 men died from prescription opioid overdose (a total of 17,087)* which is about 19 women per day compared to about 27 men dying from overdosing on prescription opioids.
+However, from 1999 to 2016, deaths from prescription opioid overdoses increased more rapidly for women (596 percent or sevenfold) than for men (312 percent or fourfold).
+Women between the ages of 45 and 54 are more likely than women of other age groups to die from a prescription opioid overdose.72

 Anti-Anxiety Medications and Sleeping Aids